 - Racing heart

-- Blood pressure drops when patient stands up
+- Blood pressure dropping when patient stands up

-- Patient experiences signs and symptoms during her last trimester that don’t seem normal for her pregnancy
+- Patient experiencing signs and symptoms during the last trimester that don’t seem normal for the patient’s pregnancy

-- Shortness of breath and swelling continue after the patient has her baby
+- Shortness of breath and swelling continue after the patient gives birth